 The use of lasers in medicine is complex, and your facial plastic surgeon is trained in the use of lasers and understands how and when to use a laser.
 Your surgeon will decide if a laser is appropriate, and which laser is best for the situation.

 In medicine, physicians can use lasers to make incisions, vaporize tumors, close blood vessels, selectively reduce pigmentation, or even treat skin wrinkles such as with laser resurfacing.
 The laser makes it possible to change tissue without making an incision.
-So a surgeon can treat birthmarks or damaged blood vessels, remove port-wine stains, and shrink facial "spider veins" without major surgery.
+A surgeon can treat birthmarks or damaged blood vessels, remove port-wine stains, and shrink facial “spider veins” without major surgery.

 Is it any wonder that many facial plastic surgeons use lasers on a routine basis?
 They use the laser as a “light scalpel.”
 The tissue is left sterile, and bleeding is greatly reduced.
 When the laser is used to treat port-wine stains, no cuts are made.
 The laser energy penetrates through the skin to shrink the abnormal blood vessels that are the cause of these marks.